Prabhav10/LaTeX/README.md

 # How to Become a LaTeXpert

-## How to Become a LaTeXpert is guide for LaTeX, a programming-like tool that allows users to write mathematics on their computer.
+### How to Become a LaTeXpert is guide for LaTeX, a programming-like tool that allows users to write mathematics on their computer.
 An open-source tool, LaTeX is now the standard for research papers, books, and academic journals.
-Its power is far-reaching, and people will encounter it sooner or later.
+Its power is far-reaching and people will encounter it sooner or later.

 - **Chapter 1** gives a brief introduction to the guide.
 - **Chapter 2** gives a brief introduction to LaTeX.